Thoughts on Pluto.jl

 My biggest gripe with traditional Jupyter notebooks is that they’re rife with hidden state.
 Cells can be executed in arbitrary order, variables can be defined and overwritten elsewhere, inconsistency between current state and “state that generated some output I’m looking at” is common, etc. In contrast, Pluto is reactive, which as a non-expert user I take to mean:

-• Each variable can only be defined in one cell, e.g. you can’t have multiple cells defining x (in global scope; of course multiple cells can use the same variable name in separate local scopes).
+- Each variable can only be defined in one cell, e.g. you can’t have multiple cells defining

-• Whenever you update a cell, all dependent cells are recomputed, and their dependents are recomputed, etc.
+, then Pluto knows cell 2 depends on cell 1.
+This dependency is not based on the position of cells in the notebook. - Whenever you update a cell, all dependent cells are recomputed, and their dependents are recomputed, etc.

 Therefore

-• The entire notebook always has a consistent state.
+- The entire notebook always has a consistent state.
 (Except while cells are evaluating)

-• Any change you make will propogate throughout the notebook.
+- Any change you make will propogate throughout the notebook.
 This enables reactive use cases, e.g. modifying a variable and watching a plot update.

-• Cell ordering is irrelevant, so you can always reorganize safely.
+- Cell ordering is irrelevant, so you can always reorganize safely.

 These are incredible features!
 When exploring data or algorithms, it’s super helpful to make a change and see how some results or plots update.
 Fast feedback loops enable rapid iteration.
 This is especially powerful with Pluto’s interactive UI (example), which brings us to: